polyphony-chat/docs/docs/Protocol Specifications/core.md

 TODO

+#### 3.2.5 Closing a connection

+TODO

+#### 3.2.6 Guaranteed delivery of gateway messages through package acknowledgement

+TODO

+!!! bug "TODO"

+    This section will explain how [heartbeats](#322-heartbeats) and [sequence numbers](#3213-sequence-numbers-s) come together to form an application-layer package acknowledgement mechanism, and how that mechanism works.

 #### 3.3 Events over REST

 For some implementation contexts, a constant WebSocket connection might not be wanted.
 A client can